 After graduating, Debbie taught Music for five years in Surrey and sang with the Guildford Philharmonic Chorus.
-To be closer to her family she moved back to Gloucestershire and started teaching at The High School for Girls, Gloucester in 2006.
-She has been singing with local chamber choirs for the past ten years and is delighted to be singing with Octavo.
+To be closer to her family she moved back to Gloucestershire and started teaching at Denmark Road High School in 2006.
+She has been singing with local chamber choirs for over ten years and started singing with Octavo in 2017.
 All her family love Music and both her daughters sing with local youth choirs.

-Ken was a choral scholar at Christ Church Oxford and sang in London with the Corydon Singers, and other top chamber choirs.
-In addition to the ‘day job’, peering into computerised accounting systems, he takes up up every possible opportunity for vocal fulfilment!
-From time to time this means - the Oriel Singers, Cappella Singers, choral society solo engagements and occasional visits to Gloucester Cathedral and Tewkesbury Abbey.
+Ken was a choral scholar at Christ Church Oxford and sang in London with the Corydon Singers and other top chamber choirs.
+Now retired from his ‘day job’ peering into computerised accounting systems he is a novice beekeeper.
+Otherwise, he takes up every possible chance for vocal fulfilment, which from time to time includes the Oriel Singers, Cappella Singers, choral society solo work and visits to Gloucester Cathedral and Tewkesbury Abbey.